You've heard it before....social media is important for radio stations.

-Social media for radio stations is a great approach to radio marketing.
+Social media for radio stations is a great approach to radio promotion.

-Gone are the days of wondering what to post because this article has given you 10 approaches and real-life examples on how radios are using social media.
+Gone are the days of wondering what to post because this article has given you 10 approaches and real-life examples of how radios are using social media.

 Don’t forget to like us on Facebook.
 We need your likes.